yellowmessenger/documentation/docs/platform_concepts/channelConfiguration/test-wa-bot.md

    ![](https://imgur.com/kJ0NqTE.png)

-* Follow the steps outlined in the testing section of the [Studio module](#test-whatsapp-bot-using-studio-module).
+* Follow the steps outlined in the testing section of the [Automation module](#test-whatsapp-bot-using-studio-module).